aduros/wasm4/site/docs/guides/basic-drawing.md

 ## Direct Framebuffer Access

 The `FRAMEBUFFER` memory region contains the framebuffer, with each byte containing 4 pixels (2 bits per pixel).
+In the framebuffer, the palette colors 1-4 are represented numerically as 0-3.

-For example, to clear the entire screen to palette color 3:
+For example, to clear the entire screen to palette color 4, we write 3 into each position:

 <MultiLanguageCode>